molmod/molmod/doc/tut_units.rst

 --------------

 Consider the classical description of the H2 nuclei.
-Assume that the bond lengths oscillates with an amplitude of 0.1 Ångstrom around its equilibrium value.
+Assume that the bond length oscillates with an amplitude of 0.1 Ångstrom around its equilibrium value.
 The spectroscopic wavenumber is 4160 cm\ :sup:`-1`.
-Write a program that computes the classical kinetic energy in kJ mol\ :sup:`-1` when the bond length passes through its equilibrium value?
+Write a program that computes the classical kinetic energy in kJ mol\ :sup:`-1` when the bond length passes through its equilibrium value.

 Heat capacity of the H2 stretch mode
 ------------------------------------

-Write a program that prints out the internal energy in kJ mol\ :sup:`-1` and the heat capacity in J mol\ :sup:`-1` K\ :sup:`-1` associated with the vibrational stretch mode of the Hydrogen molecule for different temperatures: 300K, 400K, 500K and 600K.
-The partition function of a harmonic oscillator is given by:
+Consider the quantummechanical description of the stretch mode in the H2 molecule.
+Write a program that prints out the internal energy in kJ mol\
+:sup:`-1` and the heat capacity in J mol\ :sup:`-1` K\ :sup:`-1` at different
+temperatures: 300K, 400K, 500K and 600K.
+The partition function of a harmonic
+oscillator is given by:

 .. math:: q_{\text{vib}} = \frac{\exp\left(-\frac{\hbar\nu}{2 k_BT}\right)}
                                 {1-\exp\left(-\frac{\hbar\nu}{k_BT}\right)}